aristoteleo/dynamo-release/README.md

 You love to see the velocity vector on low dimensional embedding.
 To get there, you want to first apply our improved transition matrix reconstruction method.
-In contrast to the "correlation kernel" from [velocyto](https://github.com/velocyto-team/velocyto.py) or [scVelo](https://github.com/theislab/scvelo), dynamo is powered by the [Itô kernel](https://twitter.com/Xiaojie_Qiu/status/1188875696178753537) that not only consider the correlation between the vector from any cell to its nearest neighbors and its velocity vector but also the corresponding distances.
+In contrast to the "correlation kernel" from [velocyto](https://github.com/velocyto-team/velocyto.py) or [scVelo](https://github.com/theislab/scvelo), dynamo is powered by the [Itô kernel](https://twitter.com/Xiaojie_Qiu/status/1188875696178753537) that not only considers the correlation between the vector from any cell to its nearest neighbors and its velocity vector but also the corresponding distances.
 We expect this new kernel will enable us to visualize more intricate vector flow or steady states in low dimension.
 We also expect it will improve the calculation of the stationary distribution or source states of sampled cells.
 ```python